criblio/appscope/website/src/pages/docs/cli-reference.md

 #### Flags

 ```
   -f, --force      Use this flag when you're sure you want to run scope stop
+  -R, --rootdir    Path to root filesystem of target namespace
-  -h, --help    help for start
+  -h, --help       help for stop
 ```

 ### update